Codecademy/docs/content/javascript/concepts/switch/switch.md

   - "paths/create-a-back-end-app-with-javascript"
 ---

 The `switch` statement evaluates an expression and allows different blocks of code to execute depending on the result of that expression.
-The `switch` block contains any number of `case` statements marking code to execute based on values returned by the expression, and an optional `default` statement marking code that executes if none of the `case` statements are true.
+It contains any number of `case` clauses marking code to execute based on values returned by the expression, and an optional `default` statement marking code that executes if none of the `case` clauses are true.

-The code following a matching `case` statement will execute until it encounters a `break` statement, a `return` statement, or the end of the `switch` block.
+The code following a matching `case` clause will execute until it encounters a `break` statement, a `return` statement, or the end of the `switch` block.

 This means that if a `break` is omitted at the end of one `case` block, subsequent `case` blocks and/or the `default` block will be executed regardless of the value of the original expression.

 ## Syntax